marlonvets/dsti-devops-2021/PREREQUISITES.md

 ## 3. Basic programming skills

-Javascript (Node.js) is chosen to built a basic web application.
+Javascript (Node.js) is chosen to build a basic web application.
 In the classes, we will create a simple http-server exposing [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).
 The source code will be covered by unit (functional, integration, etc.) tests.

 Instead of using Node.js, you can use another programming language (Python, PHP, C++, Java, Ruby...) up to your choice.
 In this case, the functionality of the application must be similar to the provided one by the teacher, and it requires: